NaimAyat/UCLA_CS118/StudyGuide.md

      * Hop limit: similar to the time-to-live field in IPv4
      * Source and destination addresses: to ensure the packet is delivered to the right place
      * Data: actual information we want to be transmitted
+5. Explain IP fragmentation and reassembly.
+   * Only offered in routers in IPv4; IPv6 fragmentation and reassembly can only be performed by the source and destination.
+When a router's outgoing link has a smaller maximum transmission unit than the length of an IP datagram, the datagram is fragmented into two or more smaller IP datagrams, each encapsulated in a separate link-layer frame, and sent over the outgoing link.
+When the fragments arrive at the destination, the destination host can reassemble the fragments based on the identifier, flags, and fragmentation offset header fields.